geogaddialex/poolLeague/README.md

 Important:

-User Season Stats - games played, tsnr, etc
-Comments left by deleted users break site - delete all comments by user when deleting Admin kick user from season; update socket
+User Season - Top row should be their League Row from that season, played, position, tnsr, etc Comments left by deleted users break site - delete all comments by user when deleting Admin kick user from season; update socket
 Top Farms loads normally on first click (of All Time) but keep clicking and it eventually  warps to MostPlayed